mikenolimits/Oatmeal/README.md

 ## License

-OatmealFramework is available under the MIT license.
+Oatmeal is available under the MIT license.
 See the LICENSE file for more info.